Installation on Ubuntu/Windows

 sudo apt update

-sudo apt install -y cmake gfortran python3-pip lcov poppler-utils python3-venv
+sudo apt install -y cmake gfortran python3-pip poppler-utils python3-venv

 CMake